Lebanon, New Hampshire: Roads and highways

 Lebanon is served by Interstate 89, which meets Interstate 91 just across the Connecticut River in White River Junction.
 It is 58 mi southeast along I-89 to Concord, the state capital, and 60 mi northwest along I-89 to Montpelier, the capital of Vermont.
 U.S. Route 4 passes east–west through the centers of Lebanon and West Lebanon, leading east to Enfield and eventually Concord, and west towards Rutland, Vermont.
 New Hampshire Route 10 leads south from Lebanon along Interstate 89, eventually diverging to go to Newport.
 Route 10 leads north from West Lebanon into Hanover and points north along the Connecticut River.
 New Hampshire Route 120 passes north–south through downtown Lebanon, leading north into Hanover and south to Claremont.
 New Hampshire Route 12A begins in West Lebanon and heads south along the Connecticut River to Claremont.
 Near the eastern border of the city, New Hampshire Route 4A leaves US 4 to travel southeast towards Wilmot and central New Hampshire.

 Public transportation

 Lebanon Airport, adjacent to West Lebanon, has passenger service to Boston and New York City provided by Cape Air.
 Free public bus service for the major towns in the area including Lebanon is provided by Advance Transit, with weekday service to destinations such as Dartmouth–Hitchcock Medical Center, shopping plazas in West Lebanon, the villages of Lebanon and West Lebanon, as well as Hanover and White River Junction.
 Southeast Vermont Transit also provides a peak direction commuter bus route between DHMC to Bellows Falls, Vermont that also runs on weekdays.

 The closest Greyhound bus terminal and Amtrak train station are both located in White River Junction, Vermont.
-Vermont Translines also serves Lebanon from the Dartmouth–Hitchcock Medical Center.
+Dartmouth Coach offers daily express bus service to Boston's Logan Airport and to New York City.